jedinym/sqc-text/main.typ

-While mmCIF already supported most of the structural and crystallographic concepts present in the PDB format, additional key categories prefixed with `pdbx_` were introduced to the dictionary and some existing categories have been extended.
+While mmCIF already supported most of the structural and crystallographic concepts present in the PDB format, additional key categories prefixed with `pdbx_` were introduced to the dictionary, and some existing categories have been extended.
 This expansion aimed to guarantee complete compatibility and semantic equivalence with the PDB format @crystallographic-data[p.
 195].

-In 2014, the PDBx/mmCIF format became the main format of the PDB
+In 2014, the PDBx/mmCIF format became the primary format of the PDB
 @mmcif-ecosystem[p.
 3].

 #pagebreak()